Child Custody: The Basics

 In order to bolster your custody case, then, you want to be as “visible” a parent as you can be.
 You will do that by fostering your own relationships with all the people who have meaningful contact with your child.
 These are the same people you might call as witnesses on your behalf at a custody trial.
 In addition, you may want to secure photographs or videotapes of the rooms of the place where your child would live with you, as well as photographs of its outside spaces.
 Such photographs tell the judge more about how your child would be served by living with you.
 Photographs and tapes also serve to sharpen a judge’s personal experience of you and your child.
 Such engagement might lead the judge to take a greater interest in your side of the custody case.

+North Carolina’s child custody laws allow for third party assistance in tense custody agreements.
 Some couples are advised, and rightly so, to consider retaining a mental health professional to evaluate the child’s status and developmental needs, as well as the child’s relationships with each parent.
 You and your spouse may learn a great deal about yourselves and your child during this evaluation process.
 Having learned new things about yourself, your spouse and the child, you and your spouse may be able to consider following the recommendations of an impartial psychological evaluator rather than proceed on with litigation.
 The custody evaluator may be any competent mental health professional, including a psychiatrist, psychologist or social worker.
 In our experience, the training and ideological background of the evaluator matters less than the evaluator’s understanding of children and family dynamics.
 Properly conducted, a custody evaluation may be conducive to settlement short of going on to trial.

 In the usual case, the custody evaluator interviews the parents, both together and individually, one or more times.
 The evaluator also observes the child and the child’s interactions with each parent; and the evaluator may interview other people who are significant in the child’s life.
 It is not unusual for the professional to administer some standard psychological tests.
 It may also be helpful to the evaluator to visit the child’s home or to visit the place you are proposing that the child live.
 In the interest of objectivity, the professional selected for the custody evaluation should not be a person who has previously treated any member of your family.
 We also recommend that each party pay one-half the costs of the custody evaluation, to avoid the appearance that the professional is a “hired gun” for the parent who pays the fee.